emacs-mirror/emacs/mps/manual/source/topic/arena.rst

    .. warning::

-       In this state, memory managed by the arena is not in a consistent state, and so it is no longer safe to continue running the client program.
+       In this state, memory managed by the arena is not in a consistent state, and so it is not safe to continue running the client program.
 This state is intended for postmortem debugging only.

 Here's a summary: